Mount Vernon, New York: History

-2019 Mayoral dispute
+2019 mayoral dispute

-On July 9, 2019, mayor Richard Thomas pled guilty to stealing campaign funds and lying to the State Board of Elections.
-As part of the terms of the guilty plea, Thomas was ordered to resign from office by September 30, 2019.
-The city council moved to remove Thomas from office under the city charter's provision disqualifying felons from office, and appointed council president Andre Wallace as acting mayor.
-Thomas refused to resign from his post, citing the terms of the plea bargain.
+On July 9, 2019, mayor Richard Thomas pleaded guilty to stealing campaign funds and lying to the State Board of Elections.
+Thomas was ordered to resign from office by September 30, 2019.
+The city council then appointed council president Andre Wallace as acting mayor.
+Thomas refused to resign from his post.
 Wallace then appointed Shawn Harris as new police commissioner.
 After arriving for work, Thomas ordered the Mount Vernon Police to arrest Harris for trespassing.
-Harris was only released after an order from the Westchester County District Attorney.
+Harris was released after an order from the Westchester County District Attorney.
 Both Thomas and Wallace occupied offices in the city hall, with Thomas in the mayor's office, under the guard of the Mount Vernon Police.
 Finally, before a packed courtroom in White Plains, Judge Ecker made a decisive ruling that Thomas had actually vacated the office of mayor on July 8, that Wallace had automatically assumed the office at that time, and that Wallace would be the acting mayor of Mount Vernon until January 1, 2020.